 Icelandic Hekla Club

-Following in the steps of several Icelandic women's group in the area, the Icelandic Hekla Club was founded on January 30, 1925 in Minneapolis, Minnesota, and is the oldest, continuously meeting Icelandic organization in the United States.
-In 2018 it is proud to be celebrating 93 years of bringing people and Iceland together.
+Following in the steps of several Icelandic women's groups in the area, the Icelandic Hekla Club was founded on January 30, 1925 in Minneapolis, Minnesota, and is the oldest, continuously meeting Icelandic organization in the United States.
+In 2020 it is proud to be celebrating 95 years of bringing people and Iceland together.

 The Icelandic Hekla Club is organized exclusively for educational, cultural, and charitable purposes.
 The purposes of this corporation include, among others:

 The Icelandic Hekla Club enjoys Public Charity non-profit status 509 (a)(2) under the United States Internal Revenue Code 501(c)(3) and is open to anyone of any age, regardless of ethnic origins.